 When I have a date now, when I dance in Austin and meet up with my male friends, I feel confident and joyful.
 It’s been an evolution of sorts and change has been a constant companion.

-Flying to see my family and friends in Las Vegas frequently, making travel plans to hike the Himalayas, taking a future family trip to Israel, meeting up with an old lover and having the time to create my own day, my own social scene, my quiet nights and quite days, is my singular life.
+Flying to see my family and friends in Las Vegas frequently, making travel plans to hike the Himalayas, taking a future family trip to Israel, meeting up with an old lover and having the time to create my own day, my own social scene, my quiet nights and quiet days, is my singular life.

 Here are 5 suggestions for living single with joy: